WizzTech-RO048/FTC-2025/README.md

 # Introduction

-#19094 FTC Robotics Team, also known as WizzTech, is excited to participate in the CENTERSTAGE season.
+#19094 FTC Robotics Team, also known as WizzTech, is excited to participate in the INTO THE DEEP season.
 Our goal was to design, build and program a robot to compete in FIRST Tech Challenge.

 # Team Notebook